yury-vashchyla/mongo-backup/README.md

 ## Sample configuration

-Scheduling has to be performed using an external tool, e.g. cron Bellow a sample configuration for a daily backup where a full backup is performed once a week every Sunday and where we stored a daily backup for the last 7 days and a monthly backups for the last 13 months.
+Scheduling has to be performed using an external tool, e.g. cron Bellow a sample configuration for a daily backup where a full backup is performed twice a week every Sunday, Wednesday and where we stored a daily backup for the last 7 days and a monthly backups for the last 13 months.
 ```cron
 0 0 * * 0,3       mongobackup backup --backupdir /backup -backuptype full --tag daily   && mongobackup delete --backupdir /backup --tag daily --entries '7-'
 0 0 * * 1,2,4,5,6 mongobackup backup --backupdir /backup --tag daily